Bruno Mussolini

-Bruno Mussolini (22 April 1918 – 7 August 1941) was the son of Italian dictator Benito Mussolini and Mussolini's wife Rachele, the nephew of Arnaldo Mussolini, and also the grandson of Alessandro Mussolini and Rosa Mussolini.
+Bruno Mussolini (22 April 1918 – 7 August 1941) was the son of Prime Minister of Italy Benito Mussolini and Mussolini's second wife Rachele, the nephew of Arnaldo Mussolini, and also the grandson of Alessandro Mussolini and Rosa Mussolini.
 He was an experienced pilot who died in a flying accident.

 Biography

 Bruno Mussolini was born in Milan in Lombardy.
 His father, Benito Mussolini, was the editor of the newspaper Il Popolo d'Italia ("The People of Italy") before Bruno's birth and, on 22 April 1918, was away for the day in Genoa.
 Mussolini indicated to his wife that he did not want her to give birth before his return.
 In his words: "I don't want to be the last to be told again, as I was with Vittorio."
 That evening, the manager of the newspaper greeted Mussolini at the station with a broad grin and the words: "It's a boy."